Motion-Plane-Adaptive Inter Prediction in 360-Degree Video Coding: Performance Evaluation

 \subsection{Tool Utilization}

 Table~\ref{table:utilization-table} displays the MPA-utilization as the average percentage of pixels predicted using the proposed MPA tool for each sequence for MPA-MVP=OFF and ON.
-The average utilization of MPA lies at 4.39\% for MPA-MVP=OFF and at 5.76\% for MPA-MVP=ON.
+The average utilization of MPA lies at 4.95\% for MPA-MVP=OFF and at 5.76\% for MPA-MVP=ON.
 While most sequences show an even higher MPA-utilization of more than 6\% and 7\% for MPA-MVP=OFF and ON, respectively, the four sequences \textit{KiteFlite}, \textit{Harbor}, \textit{Trolley} and \textit{Gaslamp} lie considerable below the average.
 As stated before, these sequences inhibit no global camera motion and only little, locally constrained object motion.
 The usage of MPA is therefore less prominent on these sequences as most CUs do not require an actual motion compensation at all.

-The activation of MPA-MVP leads to a considerably increased MPA-utilization with an increase of more than 1\% on average.
-This is because MPA-MVP reduces the cost of switching motion models or motion planes significantly.
-With MPA-MVP=ON, the encoder-side rate-distortion optimization more frequently selects the motion model and motion plane leading to the minimum distortion instead of staying with a suboptimal choice due to the large switching-related signaling overhead if MPA-MVP is disabled.

-Fig.~\ref{fig:mpa-cus} visualizes the motion plane map, i.e., the motion plane decisions, for individual frames and QP values in the sequences \textit{Landing2} (Frame 14, QP=22), \textit{ChairliftRide} (Frame 20, QP=27) and \textit{Balboa} (Frame 8, QP=32) for MPA-MVP=ON and OFF.
+Fig.~\ref{fig:mpa-cus} visualizes the motion plane maps, i.e., the motion plane decisions, for individual frames and QP values in the sequences \textit{Landing2} (Frame 14, QP=22) and \textit{ChairliftRide} (Frame 20, QP=27) for MPA-MVP=ON and OFF.
 The motion plane decisions for each CU are color-coded as front/back (red), left/right (green) and bottom/top (blue).
 Transparent areas denote that another inter prediction tool or intra prediction is used.